More from our experts

 Although it’s not that common, it’s possible that the client’s first choice broker didn’t get the application to the insurance company quickly enough.
 So, what can you do if this happens to you and you’re not completely satisfied with the services provided to you?
 Sign a broker of record change letter.

-What’s a Broker of Record Letter?
+What’s a Broker of Record letter?

 A broker of record letter is a document to establish the relationship between the broker, you as the policyholder, and an insurance company.
 These letters are typically used to initiate a relationship with a broker or to replace your existing broker with a new one.

-If you’re unsatisfied with the services of your current broker or have been offered a better plan from another broker, a broker of record letter can be used to transfer the rights to manage your policy from one broker to another.
+If you’re unsatisfied with the services of your current agent or have been offered a better plan from another broker, a broker of record letter can be used to transfer the rights to manage your policy from one broker to another.
 Usually, your new insurance broker is responsible for drafting the letter — you sign and return it — and then the new broker will present it to the insurance company.
 At that point, the previous broker has no more access to information or changes that can be made.

 Before signing a broker of record letter and undertaking such a transfer, it’s important to be sure your new broker has the experience and necessary licenses to provide you with the plan you need.